qiy-chen/Museum-Project-2022/Use-Case-Diagrams-and-Specifications.md

 2. Admin, Employee, or Client view display status (whether it is in display or storage)
 3. Admin, Employee, or Client view artifact room location

-2.a Admin, Employee, or Client find out its in storage, so do not have to check for specific room location.
+2.a Admin, Employee, or Client find out it's in storage, so do not have to check for specific room location.